 - Down payment assistance: Colleges, businesses and other institutions offer down payment assistance programs for buyers.
-The Massachusetts Housing Partnership (MHP) matches down payment assistance grants made by others and markets the program at no cost to Worcester. - More lenders: Lending institutions are prequalified and induced to join the program with slightly reduced rates and closing costs.
-A constant mantra is responsible mortgage products versus what had been offered in years past. - Special lending programs: MassHousing and MHP working with local banks can offer special mortgage products. - Purchase and rehabilitation loans: Loans for first time homebuyers with incomes up to 120% of area median, and offering mortgage payment protection for up to 6 months if job loss or layoff occurs. - Homebuyer Fairs: Events that match potential buyers with brokers and lenders. - Historic preservation tax credits: 20% historic tax credit on applicable improvements (the program offers counseling on how to apply).
+The Massachusetts Housing Partnership (MHP) matches down payment assistance grants made by others, through its MassWorks program, and markets the program at no cost to Worcester. - More lenders: Lending institutions are prequalified and induced to join the program with slightly reduced rates and closing costs.
+A constant mantra is responsible mortgage products versus what had been offered in years past. - Special lending programs: MassHousing and MHP working with local banks can offer special mortgage products.

+- Purchase and rehabilitation loans: Loans for first time homebuyers with incomes up to 120% of area median, and offering mortgage payment protection for up to 6 months if job loss or layoff occurs (MassHousing MI Plus Program). - Homebuyer Fairs: Events that match potential buyers with brokers and lenders. - Historic Preservation Tax Credits: 20% historic tax credit on applicable improvements (the program offers counseling on how to apply).
+These tax credits can be available for single- and two-family homes as long as they are not owner-occupied.
+However, the process for getting approval from the Massachusetts Historic Commission, making sure that the rehabilitation process is compliant, and getting a certification for completed work can be difficult.
+A consultant would be needed to guide owners through the process of obtaining either federal or state historic tax credits.
+A rough estimation is that projects of 4 units or more of substantial rehabilitation might support the expense and effort of obtaining historic tax credits.

-Conclusions and Next Steps
+Recommendations and Next Steps

-The recommended next steps for housing stabilization are the following:
+The recommended next steps for housing revitalization are the following: